tegola-hubs/tegola-hubs.github.com/tegola-history.md

 the [Hebnet] Web site.

-By the middle of 2011 it was clear that we could use our no longer use research projects as the sole reason for providing backhaul to what was now a successful network upon which the community relied.
+By the middle of 2011 it was clear that we could  no longer use our research projects as the sole reason for providing long-term backhaul to what was now a successful network upon which the community relied.
 We either had to formalise our arrangement with Janet or, like Hebnet, fall back on relatively slow BT lines, which would be a pity because our networks are capable of